kael27w/CRM/TASK.md

 - Dialog components need to be standardized to use open/onOpenChange pattern for consistency
 - Need to create a consistent task management system that works across all pages
 - URL parameters should be used to set initial tab state in Activities page
+- Consider implementing a full state management solution (Redux, Zustand) as the application grows

 ## Discovered During Work (April 7, 2024)
 - [ ] Handle errors gracefully in API requests with user-friendly error messages